Skip to main content

 Depending on your chosen serverful platform, a Dockerfile might not always be necessary.
 Some platforms might use simpler bash commands for the build and deploy stages.

-A serverful approach with Next.js might offer broader support for various features, independent of the specific provider you choose.
+A serverful approach generally provides broader support for Next.js features since you control the environment.
 There might still be minor nuances depending on the provider, but overall, you'll likely have more flexibility compared to some serverless limitations.
 For example, let's have a look at the same project deployed to both serverless (Vercel, AWS Amplify) and serverful (AWS ECS) environments:

 FeatureVercelAmplifyECS